markxnelson/weblogic-kubernetes-operator/content/samples/simple/_index.md

 +++

-This section provides details about simple samples for individual tasks.
+This section provides samples for individual tasks.
 The samples in this section are intended to be modified before production use.